Unshaken

 "Unshaken" is a song by American singer-songwriter D'Angelo.
 It was produced by Daniel Lanois, who wrote the track with D'Angelo and Rocco DeLuca.
 The song was written for the original soundtrack to the 2018 video game Red Dead Redemption 2.
 It was released as a digital single through RCA Records on January 4, 2019, and later as part of the game's soundtrack released by Lakeshore Records and Rockstar Games.
 It was D'Angelo's first piece of new music released since his third studio album, Black Messiah, released in December 2014.

 D'Angelo was invited to perform a song for Red Dead Redemption 2 after showing enthusiasm during playtesting, having been a big fan of its predecessor.
 DeLuca conceived the chant in the song's chorus, based on a proverb by Paramahansa Yogananda.
 Lanois felt that the lyrics were appropriate to the game's narrative.
 The song is moderately slow and includes D'Angelo's lower vocal register.
-"Unshaken" received positive reviews, both in the context of the game and as an individual track, and reached number 6 on the Billboard R&B Digital Song Sales chart.
+"Unshaken" received positive reviews, both in the context of the game and as an individual track, and reached number 6 on Billboards R&B Digital Song Sales chart.

 Background

-Prior to the release of "Unshaken", the last piece of music that D'Angelo put out was his third studio album, Black Messiah, in December 2014, which acted as his first studio album in 14 years.
-Some time after the release of that album, D'Angelo discovered that Rockstar Games was developing Red Dead Redemption 2; as he was a big fan of its predecessor, Red Dead Redemption (2010), D'Angelo reached out to Ivan Pavlovich, the director of music and audio at Rockstar, to play the game.
-Pavlovich recalled that D'Angelo would visit Rockstar's New York City office at midnight and play the game for several hours, adding that the singer found the game to be "incredible".
+D'Angelo's last piece of music before "Unshaken" was his third studio album, Black Messiah (2014), his first in 14 years.
+Some time afterwards, he discovered that Rockstar Games was developing a new video game, Red Dead Redemption 2; as he was a big fan of its predecessor, Red Dead Redemption (2010), D'Angelo reached out to Ivan Pavlovich, the director of music and audio at Rockstar, to play the game.
+Pavlovich recalled that D'Angelo would visit Rockstar's New York City office at midnight and play for several hours, adding that the singer found the game "incredible".

-Due to his enthusiasm, Rockstar's music team invited D'Angelo to perform on a song for the game's soundtrack.
-Pavlovich felt that D'Angelo's involvement in the game led to producer Daniel Lanois's engagement with the project.
-Lanois took an early version of the song to D'Angelo in New York.
-They added a percussion track, with Brian Blade on drums, Cyril Neville on cowbell, Lanois playing guitar, and D'Angelo playing Rhodes piano, and turned it into a full song.
+Rockstar's music team invited D'Angelo to perform on a song for the game's soundtrack.
+Pavlovich felt that D'Angelo's involvement led to producer Daniel Lanois's engagement with the project.
+Lanois took an early version of "Unshaken" to D'Angelo in New York.
+They added a percussion track and turned it into a full song, with Brian Blade on drums, Cyril Neville on cowbell, Lanois playing guitar, and D'Angelo playing Rhodes piano.
 The recording process took around a week and a half.
 Lanois and D'Angelo originally began working on a rock-oriented song in a 6/8 time signature, but "it didn't pan out".